Javier Hernández: Early life

-Hernández was born in Guadalajara, Jalisco, and his love for football was evident from a young age.
+Hernández was born on 1 June 1988, in Guadalajara, Jalisco, and his love for football was evident from a young age.
 He first played in a recreation league when he was seven.
 Hernández lived in Morelia, Michoacán for over four years while his father, footballer Javier "Chícharo" Hernández, played for Monarcas Morelia.
 While living in Morelia, Hernández attended elementary school at the Instituto Piaget where he studied from third to sixth grade and played for the school's football team.

 At the age of nine, Hernández joined C.D.
 Guadalajara and signed his first professional contract when he was 15.
 He was set to play in the 2005 FIFA U-17 World Championship, a significant event in youth football, but an injury sidelined him from the team that ultimately won the championship.
 Whilst playing football professionally, Hernández was also taking business administration classes at Universidad del Valle de Atemajac.
 Hernández has held both Hugo Sánchez and Rafael Márquez as his football idols growing up.